Wilson First Team, Nielsen Second Team; Diaz, Hay, & Clark Academic First Team

 Dayes is in his 16th season as head coach at Cincinnati but his 31st in the college coaching ranks.
 He has served as a head coach for 25 seasons, during which time he has compiled a 213-214-60 record.
 He led the Bearcats to their third-ever appearance in the NCAA championships in 2006 and has put together a 116-129-41 mark as UC’s head coach, good for No. 2 on the Bearcats’ wins list.
 As an assistant coach, Dayes helped develop teams that made three appearances in the NCAA championships.
 As a player, he earned all-America honors in all four seasons of competition as Wright State University.

-Cincinnati has made the conference tournament in three of the last four seasons.
+Cincinnati has made the conference tournament in four of the last five seasons.
 In 2010, the Bearcats advanced to the BIG EAST Championship semifinals for the first time in school history and posted a final record of 7-5-7 overall.
 UC knocked off No. 5 Connecticut in penalties in the BIG EAST Championship quarterfinals and set a school record for goals against average with a 0.68 GAA.

 In 2008, Dayes led one of the youngest teams in Division I soccer to a BIG EAST Tournament berth, UC’s fourth in four years as a member of the elite conference.
 UC posted a 7-10-2 overall mark playing a torturous schedule, which included matches against eight ranked opponents.
 The Bearcats fielded a team with 17 newcomers and first-year starters in nine positions.